-A list of the institutions accommodating population will be drawn previously to the census enumeration with the support of the Municipal committees.
+A list of the institutions accommodating population will be drawn previously to the census enumeration with the support of the responsible institutions, Municipal committees and the Central Census Committee.

 6.3 Content of questionnaires

 The content of the Census questionnaire will be designed by considering national priorities, EU defined topics, comparability with previous and future register based Censuses, and ensuring operational efficiency at reasonable costs.